smplphp/suite/readme.md

 | **Meta**      | Meta libraries are simple contract-based libraries that provide the bar minimum required to implement a custom solution, or integrate with a component.
 Not all components have a meta library, but all meta libraries have a component. |
 | **Tool**      | Tool libraries are larger and typically utilise multiple utilities and components to provide tooling, or features of a specific purpose.                                                                                                 |

-The following components are included in this repo.
+The following libraries are included in this repo.

 ### Collections